IjzerenHein/firestorter/docs/API.md

  collection.docs.forEach((doc) => console.log(doc));
 });

-// Yo can use the `fetching` property to see whether a fetch
+// Yo can use the `isLoading` property to see whether a fetch
 // is in progress
-console.log(col.fetching);
+console.log(col.isLoading);
 ```

 ### docs